schell/mod/README.md

 Use
 ---
 `mod` uses initialization objects (called packages, internally) to define modules.
-An initialization object takes a name, an init function and optionally an array of dependencies.
-You can also supply an optional callback to execute after the module has been initialized.
-Both the init() and callback() are passed an object that contains all the initialized modules thus far.
+An initialization object takes a name, an array of dependencies and an init function, which by my convention always returns a constructor.

 Include mod.js in your `<head>`: